-k-coverage probability in a single tier cellular network:
+k-coverage probability in a single-tier cellular networks:

 Equivalent Poisson networks:

 This Matlab code compares a two-tier network and a single-tier network by plotting the densities of their "equivalent networks".
-This code is based on a short paper which demonstrated that different Poisson networks can be considered equivalent or different Poisson networks can be compared with their "equivalent forms".
+This code is based on a short paper, which demonstrated that different Poisson networks can be considered equivalent or different Poisson networks can be compared with their "equivalent forms".